Tom-Hudson/test-nino/deno_dist/README.md

 ```

 ## Available functions
-There are 2 available functions exposed:

 ### random
-To generate a single valid NINO, you can simply run the `random` function:
+Used to generate a random NINO:
  ```js
 const nino = testNino.random();
 // Returns a valid UK National Insurance number e.g. AA000000A
 ```
 > Warning: it is not guaranteed that you couldn't generate the same NINO more than once using this method.
-If you require a unique NINO every time, I suggest you use the [incremental](#incremental) generator
+If you require a unique NINO every time, I suggest you use the [incremental](#incremental) generator.

 ### incremental
-This method is best if you want to ensure you don't generate a duplicate NINO and utilises a [JavaScript Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) to enumerate through all possible valid UK NI numbers `AA000000A-ZY999999D` (there are [1,492,000,000 in total](#how-many-valid-uk-national-insurance-numbers-are-there)).
+This method is best if you want to ensure you don't generate a duplicate NINO.
+This function utilises a [JavaScript Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) to enumerate through all possible valid UK NI numbers `AA000000A-ZY999999D` (there are [1,492,000,000 in total](#how-many-valid-uk-national-insurance-numbers-are-there)).

 The generator will enumerate on prefix, number and then suffix.